EconomyLens.com

 US President Donald Trump for months has lashed out at the Fed for holding interest rates steady. ©AFP

-London (AFP) – Stock markets rose Wednesday, with Wall Street building on the previous day’s record highs after steady US inflation data fuelled hopes that the US Federal Reserve will cut interest rates.
-The broad-based S&P 500 index and the tech-heavy Nasdaq extended gains in opening deals after reaching new summits on Tuesday.
+New York (AFP) – Stock markets rose Wednesday, with Wall Street building on the previous day’s record highs after steady US inflation data fueled hopes that the US Federal Reserve will cut interest rates.
+The broad-based S&P 500 index and the tech-heavy Nasdaq extended gains after reaching new summits on Tuesday.
+Both indices again finished at fresh records.
 Tokyo’s Nikkei index followed suit on Wednesday, hitting a record as it closed 1.3 percent higher.
-European stock markets were mixed, with London flat while Paris and Frankfurt rose in afternoon trading.
+European stock markets also finished in the green.

 Related

 Trump has repeatedly demanded that the independent Fed cut rates and lambasted its chief, Jerome Powell, over the issue.
-The central bank, which will make its next interest-rate decision in September, has kept borrowing costs unchanged for now.
-The dollar fell against other major currencies as lower interest rates reduced its appeal to foreign investors.
+The central bank, which will make its next interest rate decision in September, has kept borrowing costs unchanged for now.
+The dollar slumped against other major currencies as the prospect of lower interest rates reduced its appeal to foreign investors.

-Investor focus was also on a summit in Alaska on Friday between Trump and Russian leader Vladimir Putin on the three-year-old Ukraine war.
-And oil prices fell slightly as the International Energy Agency raised its forecast for supply growth in 2025 and 2026 — leaving the world with a surplus — after OPEC+ decided to raise production.
+Investor focus was also on a summit in Alaska on Friday between Trump and Russian President Vladimir Putin on the three-year-old Ukraine war.
+And oil prices retreated as the International Energy Agency raised its forecast for supply growth in 2025 and 2026 — leaving the world with a surplus — after OPEC+ decided to raise production.

 Tokyo – Nikkei 225: UP 1.3 percent at 43,274.67 (close)